-The Agile methodology is a popular approach in the software industry that emphasises efficiency and adaptability.
+The Agile methodology is a popular approach in the software industry that emphasizes efficiency and adaptability.
 In that context, efficiency means doing the right work that is the most critical and valuable.
 Adaptability, however, means the ability to pivot when you notice your team’s working inefficiently.
 Before we dive deeper into the matter, let’s remember what Agile means.
 The Manifesto for Agile Software Development phrases it as follows:

 One prevailing misunderstanding portrays Agile as primarily focused on sticking to processes.
 It has arisen due to numerous teams deviating from the core principles outlined in the original Agile Manifesto.
 Some have even claimed that Agile is dead or irrelevant.
 And they might be right, as it’s currently hard to notice any benefits with a focus on Sprint estimation, especially with the downsides of Agile lurking around each corner.